rewindrl/updater/README.md

 </html>
 ```

-Updater.js and Updater.min.js both do exactly the same thing; Updater.min.js is just smaller ('minified') and so will take up less disk space and run marginally quicker, if you're not interested in how it works.
+`Updater.js` and `Updater.min.js` both do exactly the same thing; `Updater.min.js` is just smaller ('minified') and so will take up less disk space and run marginally quicker.
+I recommend developing with `Updater.js` because it contains [JSDoc](https://jsdoc.app/) comments which should be picked up automatically by most IDEs, and will give you information on things like parameter types. `Updater.min.js` can always be dropped in once development is completed if necessary.

 ## Class Parameters
 In this section: